tryashtar/nbt-studio/README.md

 * <img src="NbtStudio/Resources/amber/action_save.png" width=16> Right-click on a file to see options to save it, or open it in File Explorer
 * <img src="NbtStudio/Resources/amber/tag_compound.png" width=16> Right-click on a container tag to see options to add a child tag
 * <img src="NbtStudio/Resources/amber/file_file.png" width=16> Files display an asterisk (`*`) to indicate there are unsaved changes

+## Building This
+Unfortunately, it's rather difficult to clone and build this project now, since it uses like 6 different libraries that I intentionally separated so I could reuse them as shared code across multiple projects.
+If anyone has a better suggestion for how to do that (besides git submodules, which I couldn't stand), please let me know! :)

 # Credits
 This application was written from scratch by myself, tryashtar.
 However, it would never have existed without these amazing projects that came before me: